-You can do so much with your small space without even spending very much!
+You can do so much with your small space with these balcony garden tips without even spending very much!

 A few people are under the false impression that decorating the balcony is of no use as it can be time consuming and expensive.
 But this is completely false.
-You can create your own space within a fixed budget and enjoy your morning coffee amongst your favourite plants.
+With these balcony garden tips You can create your own space within a fixed budget and enjoy your morning coffee amongst your favourite plants.

 We have come up with a comprehensive list of the five ways you can set your perfect balcony garden and spruce it up according to your needs!

 Let us help you turn your drab balcony into your favourite spot!

 Before you invest in anything else, start with the basics and observe the amount of sunlight your balcony receives as it is crucial for plant maintenance.
 According to this, choose your plants.

 The light should be ample as many decorative plants need direct sunlight for about 5-7 hours like lavender, sage, mint and basil.
 A north-facing balcony can be a good home for plants if it has indirect sunlight.
 Indoor plants which grow even in low sunlight are snake plant, dumb plant and English ivy among others.